awsdocs/amazon-fsx-windows-user-guide/doc_source/what-is.md

 ## Price and Performance Flexibility<a name="price-perf-flexibility"></a>

 Amazon FSx for Windows File Server gives you the price and performance flexibility by offering both solid state drive \(SSD\) and hard disk drive \(HDD\) storage types\.
 HDD storage is designed for a broad spectrum of workloads, including home directories, user and departmental shares, and content management systems\.
 SSD storage is designed for the highest\-performance and most latency\-sensitive workloads, including databases, media processing workloads, and data analytics applications\.

 With Amazon FSx for Windows File Server, you can provision file system storage and throughput independently to achieve the right mix of cost and performance\.
+You can modify your file system's storage and throughput capacities to meet changing workload needs, so that you pay only for what you need\.
 For more information, see [Optimizing Costs with Amazon FSx](optimize-fsx-costs.md)\.

 ## Pricing for Amazon FSx<a name="pricing"></a>